leonardoagg/Bioinformatics-Project/Analysis/README.md

 #### Other information
-All the notebooks have been run using examples files that can be found in the following folder: https://drive.google.com/drive/folders/13FQhXfBz6pPDQ69xSuQ0xaWyvtBokqKb?usp=sharing
+All the notebooks have been run using examples files that can be found in the following folder: https://drive.google.com/drive/folders/13FQhXfBz6pPDQ69xSuQ0xaWyvtBokqKb?usp=sharing. <br>
 The following files are not provided in the folder:
 - reads dataset file,
 - LiME_binning output file,